-Dialogue with Stockholders and Investors Number of Times Status of Activities Financial results briefing for institutional Two financial results briefings attended by the President and directors and executive officers in charge of business divisions, finance, and the corporate planning department (at the end of the second quarter and at the end of the fiscal year). investors and securities analysts Two financial results briefings attended by the director in charge of finance and the executive officer in charge of the corporate planning department (at the end of the first and third quarters) Small meetings with securities analysts Once Held a small meeting attended by the President.
-The director in charge of finance and the executive officer in charge of the corporate planning department also attended the meet and had a dialogue with six securities analysts.
+Dialogue with Stockholders and Investors Number of Times Status of Activities Financial results briefing for institutional investors and securities analysts 4 in charge of business divisions, finance, a of the second quarter and at the end of the second quarter and the second quarter and the end of the second quarter and the end of the second quarter and the second quarter and the end of the second quarter and the second quarter and the Two financial results briefings attended by the President and directors and executive officers in charge of business divisions, finance, and the corporate planning department (at the end of the second quarter and at the end of the fiscal year).
+Two financial results briefings attended by the director in charge of finance and the executive officer in charge of the corporate planning department (at the end of the first and third quarters) Small meetings with securities analysts Once Held a small meeting attended by the President.
+The director in charge of finance and the executive officer in charge of the corporate planning department also attended the meeting and had a dialogue with six securities analysts.
 Individual dialogue with institutional investors' voting right exercisers, and others 18 In addition to the executive officer in charge of the corporate planning department, relevant directors, executive officers, and the investor relations division attend the meetings and engage in regular dialogue as part of Shareholder Relations.
 Individual dialogue with institutional investors and securities analysts 215 (Institutional investors in Japan) (106) The executive officer in charge of the corporate planning department and the investor relations (Institutional Investors outside Japan) (73) division take the lead in individual dialogues, including dialogue specific to ESG topics.
 (Securities analysts) (36) Conferences sponsored by securities firms 2 Investor relations division participated in a conference for institutional investors outside Japan hosted by a securities company

-Financial Review 2023 Year ended March 31, 2023
+INTEGRATED REPORT 2023 Financial Review 2023 Year ended March 31, 2023